yigitsever/Evaluating-Dictionary-Alignment/README.md

 ```

 Inside the virtual environment, the python interpreter and the installed packages are isolated.
-In order to install all dependencies automatically;
+In order to install all dependencies automatically use the [pip](https://pypi.org/project/pip/) package installer;

 ```bash
 pip install -r requirements.txt